munificent/craftinginterpreters/book/the-lox-language.md

 breakfast.bread = "sourdough";
 ```

 Assigning to a field creates it if it doesn't already exist.

-To access the
+If you want to access a field or method on the current object from within a
-current instance from within a method, you use good old `this`:
+method, you use good old `this`:

 ```lox
 class Breakfast {